-Сору Places a copy of the view window on the Clipboard.
+Places a copy of the view window on the Clipboard.
 This is useful for pasting multiple identical views onto one or more sheets.
-Choose the Edit&gt;Paste to paste a copy of the view window.
+Choose the Edit>Paste to paste a copy of the view window.
 This command does not copy the geometry.
+To copy the geometry, choose Edit>Copy.

+Delete

-To copy the geometry, choose Edit&gt;Copy .
-Delete Removes the active window and makes the sheet active.
+Removes the active window and makes the sheet active.
 It does not delete geometry.

+Pan

-Pan Moves the geometry inside the view window.
+Moves the geometry inside the view window.
 A hand icon appears which is used to drag the contents of the window.

 When the mouse button is released the Pan function ends.
-Resize Drags a new view window.
-This function differs from dragging the window borders.
-With the Resize command, it is not necessary to change each border individually since a new window is defined that is substituted for the original one.